shohebtalha/CycleCare/README.md

 - Add a privacy policy explaining what health data is stored and why.
 - Avoid using CycleCare as a diagnostic or treatment tool.
 - Monitor failed logins, rate-limit events, and slow requests.

+---
+# ⚠ Disclaimer

+CycleCare is designed for educational and wellness tracking purposes only.

+The application **does not diagnose, treat, cure, or prevent medical conditions**.
+Users experiencing severe or persistent symptoms should seek advice from qualified healthcare professionals.

+---

+# 👨‍💻 Developer

+**Shoheb Mohammad**

+B.Tech Computer Science & Engineering

+Java • Spring Boot • Spring Security • REST APIs • MySQL • Full Stack Development

+---

+## ⭐ If you found this project useful, consider giving it a Star!